CLOVIS-AI/Prepared/compat/compat-kotlinx-datetime/README.md

-# Module Compatibility with KotlinX.Datetime
+# Module Compatibility with KotlinX.Datetime (DEPRECATED)

 Control the virtual time during tests using KotlinX.Datetime.